Wednesday, June 1, 2016

 What is the benefit percentage?
 Most policies and plans provide for a disability benefit payment that is a percentage of pre-disability income.
 What percentage is used depends on the policy/plan language and what elections you made at the time you enrolled in the plan or signed up for the insurance.
 Always double-check that the insurer is applying the correct percentage.
-For example, if your policy provides a basic benefit of 50% and an optional additional benefit of 65%, make sure that you get paid based on the higher percentage if you elected it and paid for it.
+For example, if your policy provides a basic benefit of 50% and an optional additional benefit of 65%, make sure that you get paid based on the higher percentage if you elected it and paid premiums for it.

 What is “pre-disability income”?
 The next step is to define your pre-disability income because the benefit is going to be a percentage of that amount.

 For many people, calculating pre-disability income is simple.
 It is the employee’s hourly wage or annual salary.
 But for some people, how to calculate pre-disability income is less clear.
 For example, with a salesperson, are his/her commissions “income” or is “income” only the hourly base wage?
 Likewise, for a server in a restaurant, are tips “income?”
 What about a doctor who teaches a class in addition to his/her clinical practice, is the money gained from teaching used to calculate “income?”
 What about bonuses?
 Whether or not these things are considered as part of pre-disability income could dramatically impact the amount of disability benefits.